weewx/weewx/docs_src/custom/report-scheduling.md

 ### The relationship between report_timing and archive period

-A traditional CRON service has a resolution of one minute, meaning that the CRON service checks each minute as to whether to execute any commands.
+A traditional CRON service has a resolution of one minute, meaning that the CRON service checks each minute whether to execute any commands.
 On the other hand, the WeeWX report system checks which reports are to be run once per archive period, where the archive period may be one minute, five minutes, or some other user defined period.
 Consequently, the report_timing option may specify a report to be run at some time that does not align with the WeeWX archive period.
-In such cases the report_timing option does not cause a report to be run outside of the normal WeeWX report cycle, rather it will cause the report to be run during the next report cycle.
+In such cases the report_timing option does not cause a report to be run outside the normal WeeWX report cycle, rather it will cause the report to be run during the next report cycle.
 At the start of each report cycle, and provided a report_timing option is set, WeeWX will check each minute boundary from the current report time back until the report time of